mdn/content/files/en-us/learn/forms/form_validation/index.md

 // explicitly set the valid/invalid class on our email field window.addEventListener("load", () => {
   // Here, we test if the field is empty (remember, the field is not required)
-  // If it is not, we check if its content is a well-formed e-mail address. const isValid = email.value.length === 0 || emailRegExp.test(email.value);
+  // If it is not, we check if its content is a well-formed email address. const isValid = email.value.length === 0 || emailRegExp.test(email.value);
   email.className = isValid ? "valid" : "invalid";
 });